What Is Service-Oriented Architecture (SOA)?

 Service-oriented architecture (SOA) is an architectural style designed to build a distributed system.
-SOA involves designing software applications that include multiple services that communicate with each other using standardized interfaces.
+It involves designing software applications that include multiple services that communicate with each other using standardized interfaces.

 Service-oriented architecture (SOA) is a centralized architecture in which multiple services communicate with each other to deliver a service using standardized interfaces.
 It’s considered a coarse-grained architecture and is most useful for building large, complex systems that require integration between services.

-SOA’s centralized approach can be beneficial for large, complex systems that require tight integration between services.
-On the other hand, microservices excel in scalability and flexibility, allowing rapid development and deployment of individual components.
+SOA stands in contrast to microservices, which is a different approach to designing a software system.
+SOA’s centralized approach can be beneficial for large, complex systems that require tight integration between services, while microservices’ scalability and flexibility allows for rapid development and deployment of individual components.
 Both architectures have their strengths and are suitable for different contexts, depending on the project’s specific requirements and goals.

 What Is Service-Oriented Architecture?